 Who is at risk for glaucoma?

-Your ophthalmologist considers many kinds of information to determine your risk for developing the disease.
+At Beach Eye Medical Group, your ophthalmologist considers many kinds of information to determine your risk for developing the disease.

 The most important risk factors include:

 - Hispanics, East Asian, or African ancestry